tudelft/indiflightSupport/Simulation/README.md

 #### Step 2 -- Compile for target hardware

-Provide a `make/local.mk` for your target hardware in the cloned indiflight repo (see its README) and make sure to add `EXTRA_FLAGS += -DHIL_BUILD`.
+Provide a `make/local.mk` for your target hardware in the cloned indiflight repo (see its README).
-This disables the dshot drivers and enables the HIL drivers.

 Now compile and flash the resulting binary (also check README):

-    docker run --privileged -v </path/to/indiflight>:/indiflight indiflight DEBUG=GDB dfu_flash
+    docker run --privileged                                  \
+        -v </path/to/indiflight>:/indiflight                 \
+        indiflight                                           \
+        DEBUG=GDB EXTRA_FLAGS_CMDLINE=-DHIL_BUILD dfu_flash

+(if configured, you can also use `remote_flash_swd`, see indiflight README)

 #### Step 3 -- Configure using indiflight-configurator

-Setup the HIL interfaces in the Ports tab of the Configurator (use `auto` baudrate).
+Setup the HIL interface in the Ports tab of the Configurator (use `auto` baudrate).
-Compile and flash INDIflight with `EXTRA_FLAGS += -DHIL_BUILD` in the build configuration.

 #### Step 4 -- Build the hil-simulation container

-    docker build . -t pyndiflight-hil -f hil.Dockerfile
+    docker build . -t pyndiflight-hil -f Simulation/hil.Dockerfile

 #### Step 5 -- Run the container and open http://localhost:5000

     docker run --privileged -it -p 5000:5000                     \
-        -v ./exampleQuadSim.py:/sim.py                           \
+        -v ./Simulation/exampleQuadSim.py:/sim.py                \
         pyndiflight-hil --hil /dev/ttyUSB0 --mocap 10.0.0.1 5005 \
         --throw